Supporting the response to Coronavirus (COVID-19)

 Training and skill refresh sessions

 Our School of Healthcare Sciences is providing training and skill refresh sessions to staff who are being drafted back into the health service.
-We have welcomed the first training group of dedicated NHS nurses and operating department practitioners (ODP) who do not usually work in intensive care settings, to help prepare them to ‘step-in’ if extra resource is required at Intensive Care Units (ICUs).
+Over 700 NHS staff from the Cardiff and Vale and Aneurin Bevan University Health Boards have now received training to help prepare them to ‘step-in’ if extra resource is required at Intensive Care Units (ICUs).

 After being approached by Health Education and Improvement Wales (HEIW), the team managed to plan and implement the unique programme for NHS practitioners in less than four days.
 Staff delivering the training all have a background in critical care.